 This can lead to many retailers launching into sales campaigns, without clearly defined objectives.

 Common misconceptions include; you can’t practically measure advertising, or that sales are the only true measure.
 Too often, if sales exceed expectations, retailers will happily declare a campaign successful.

-3. How to better distribute your labour to meet demand:
+3. How to better distribute your labor to meet demand:

-For the majority of retailers labour is the largest single expense.
-It’s also a cost that is ever set to get higher.
-We have observed closely, that faced with these rising costs, first to arms tends to be cutting back on labour costs, the removal of front of house staff and reduction in localised management.
-Cutting back at every opportunity becomes the norm, in order keep costs from intruding further on profit margins.
+For the majority of retailers, labor is the largest single expense.
+It’s also a cost that is set to get higher.
+We have observed closely, that faced with these rising costs, first to arms tends to be cutting back on labor costs, the removal of front of house staff, and reduction in localized management.
+Cutting back at every opportunity becomes the norm in order to keep costs from intruding further on profit margins.

-Traffic data doesn't just reveal the ideal quantity of staff, it also provides a definitive way to measure, incentivise and reward staff performance.
+Traffic data doesn't just reveal the ideal quantity of staff.
+It also provides a definitive way to measure, incentivize, and reward staff performance.